Federal Post-Conviction Services

 United States v.
 Pape, 2020 WL 6042397, (D. Minn.
 Oct.
 13, 2020) (Received 180 month sentence for being a felon in possession of firearm.
 Sentence enhanced as a career offender because of numerous prior convictions.)
 Compassionate Release GRANTED!

 Ornelas-Castro v.
 United States, 2021 U.S. Dist.
 LEXIS 54355, United States District Court for the Northern District of Texas, Dallas Division, Judge Ed Kinkade (After completing Juan's Deep-Data Case Evaluation, Juan and his sister, Damarius Ornelas, I was hired to prepare both of their Sec.
 2255 Motions.
 Yes!
-Both Juan and Damarius were entitled to relief under Sec.
-2255 because we proved that their kidnapping convictions could not be a crime of violence under 18 U.S.C.S. § 924(c)(3)'s firearm elements clause.
-Both sentences Reduced by 10-Years resulting in Immediate Release from prison for Juan and Damarius).
+Both Juan and Damarius were entitled to relief under 28 U.S.C. § 2255 because we established that their kidnapping convictions do not qualify as “crimes of violence” under the firearm elements clause of 18 U.S.C. § 924(c)(3).
+As a result, each of their sentences was reduced by 10 years, leading to their immediate release from prison.

 CLEMENCY PETITIONS GRANTED

-GRANTED: On January 21, 2025, my client, Khyre Holber was Granted Clemency and released from prison after being sentenced to 240 months for distribution of drugs, use carry of a firearm, and for being a felon in possession of a firearm.
+GRANTED: On January 21, 2025, my client, Khyre Holbert was Granted Clemency and released from prison after being sentenced to 240 months for distribution of drugs, use carry of a firearm, and for being a felon in possession of a firearm.
 See United States v Khyre Holbert, US Dist.
 Cout, Nebraska (8:17-cr-00189-RFR-MDN)

 GRANTED: On January 17, 2025, my client, Josand Farmer received an Executive Grant of Clemency commuting his 280-month prison sentence for drug conspiracy and distribution charges.
-Josand filed his Petition in Pro Se.
+Josand prepared his Petition in Pro Se.
 See United States v Josand Farmer, US Dist.
 Court, Eastern Dist.
 NC (Case No. 5:10-cr-00271-FL-3).

 GRANTED: On January 21, 2025, President Trump Granted Ross's Petition for a Pardon.
 Ross was sentenced to LIFE imprisonment after being convicted for Aiding and abetting distribution of drugs over internet; continuing criminal enterprise; computer hacking conspiracy; fraud with identification documents; money laundering conspiracy.
 See United States v.
 Ulbricht, 31 F. Supp.
 3d 540 (S.D.
 N.Y.
 2014).